HellenicPirate/thewebchat/README.md

 Date_june24_2026

-The chatroom web-app was built during official University view on 6 months of development (Oct2025-Feb2026) inside a Minikube cluster for local
+The chatroom web-app was built during official University thesison 6 months of development (Oct2025-Feb2026) inside a Minikube cluster for local
 Kubernetes development.
 Later updated and downgrated into a triple-container webapp that can support more containers in addition making use of the Docker multi-container architecture.